Phase transition for accessibility percolation on hypercubes

 \subsection{Proof of the upper bound}

-This subsection is devoted to the proof of \eqref{eq-mainthm-upper}.
-Note that \eqref{eq-mainthm-upper} was proved in \cite{BBS14} in the case when $\epsilon_N$ is a fixed positive number.
-Our proof relates the original model to a more tractable one and such connection will also be useful in later proofs.
+In this subsection we give a proof of \eqref{eq-mainthm-upper} in the antipodal case (the general case is similar).
+Note that Lemma \ref{lem-M-k-n} below (which implies \eqref{eq-upper-bound-first-moment} in Corollary \ref{cor-first-moment} and therefore \eqref{eq-mainthm-upper} in the general case) has already been proved in \cite{BBS14}.
+Here we give a different proof of Lemma \ref{lem-M-k-n}, by relating the original model to a more tractable one (i.e. $\mu_{k, n }$), and this connection will also be useful in later proofs.
 We start with a number of definitions.